Task #207

 That said, I don't think you should be generating resampled 1km rasters (fused or otherwise) yet, particular as I thought we were leaning toward producing the derived terrain layers (slope, aspect, etc) at 90m (3 arcseconds), and then aggregating.
 This means the DEM fusion has to happen at 90m, not 1km, and moreover validation and further post-processing should happen at the finer resolution too -- unless, I suppose, you can definitively show that artifacts and e.g. boundary anomalies evident at that resolution "disappear" when scaling up, not only for the DEM itself but also for all derived terrain layers.

-Updated by Jim Regetz about 13 years ago
+Updated by Jim Regetz over 13 years ago

 gdalbuildvrt srtm_merged.vrt srtm_*.tif